gcpearse/advent-of-code/README.md

 Advent of Code is a resource created by Eric Wastl and available at https://adventofcode.com.

-Programming puzzles are released from 1st to 25th December each year, allowing users to test their skills.
+Programming puzzles are released from 1st to 25th December each year, allowing users to test their programming skills.

-Challengers can be solved with any programming language the user chooses.
+Challengers can be solved with any programming language chosen by the user.

 ## My Advent of Code Repository

-I started working on Advent of Code as a side project in late 2022, to support my learning while on the Northcoders bootcamp.
+I started working on Advent of Code as a side project in late 2022 to support my learning while on the Northcoders bootcamp.

-All challenges have been completed in JavaScript, with the raw data for each puzzle saved in a text file and parsed, rather than being hard coded.
+All challenges have been completed in **JavaScript**.
+The raw data for each puzzle has been saved in a text file and parsed, rather than being hard coded.

 ## Credits